wuliyq/pOpOp/README.md

 The standout feature of pOpOp is its **touchless interface**.
 By deploying **MediaPipe**, we’ve turned your webcam into a high-fidelity gesture sensor.

 Instead of fumbling for keyboard shortcuts, you can manage your browser environment using natural hand movements:
-* **🌊 Wave to Clear Chaos:** A side-to-side motion triggers a command to close "junk" windows and reset your workspace.
+* **🤌 Five Fingers Inward (Collapse):** Making a "grabbing" or inward gesture triggers a command to close "junk" windows and resets your workspace by collapsing all the open tabs into a single window.
-* **✊ Fist to Open Paw:** This transition triggers the "Useful" mode, automatically tiling all open windows into a perfect grid on your screen.
+* **👍 Thumbs Up:** This transition triggers the "Useful" mode, automatically tiling all open windows into a perfect grid on your screen.
-* **🤌 Five Fingers Inward (Collapse):** Making a "grabbing" or inward gesture signals the extension to group all scattered tabs into a single, focused window.

 ---